amruta95/MLZoomCamp_Capstone_Project/README.md

    _docker ps -a_

-## 5. Deploy Model as a Web Service on local machine
+## 5. Deploy Model as a Web Service on Local Machine

 The model can be deployed locally by the users.
 To test the model deployment as a web service, please open two separate terminal sessions on your machine and activate the virtual environment as explained in section 3 above.